Last reviewed by Netlify Support on December 2022

 environment variable, and reference it during build.
 Nearly all headless CMSâs use this pattern, for instance - Netlify knows how to access your data from Contentful or Sanity, and pulls it in during build.
 You may not need the token at browse time, and so it isnât in your HTML output, and youâre safe!
 We even have a feature to require review on all PRâs from non-Netlify-team-members in case you do list your sensitive environment variables in our UI.

-Using Functions is another great way to keep those keys secure.
-Hereâs a project that I call âtoken hiderâ that does just that - makes a request at BROWSE TIME, securely - the value is ONLY known to the function and is NOT in your HTML - and is a great example starting point for anyone wanting to do the same!
-If you donât hardcore the function, youâll want to put the variable in our UI (Deploy & Build settings, in the âEnvironment Variablesâ tab), from where it will be deployed with your function(s).
+But, if you want instead to build something yourself, hereâs a sample project that I call âtoken hiderâ that does just that - makes a request at BROWSE TIME, securely - the value is ONLY known to the function and is NOT in your HTML - and is a great example starting point for anyone wanting to do the same!
+If you donât hardcode the variable in your function code, youâll want to put the variable in our UI (in the âEnvironment Variablesâ settings under âSite Configurationâ), from where it will be deployed with your function(s).